 8 Ancient Rituals That Are Good for Your Health

-In a previous blog I wrote about the health benefits of drumming.
-This is an ancient ritual that can have many positive benefits for your mind, body and soul.
-But, if drumming isn’t your thing, here are some of my favorite ancient rituals that can improve your health:
+In a previous blog, I wrote about the health benefits of drumming.
+This is an ancient ritual that can have many positive benefits for your mind, body, and soul.
+Here are some more of my favorite ancient rituals that can improve your health:

 If you want cleaner, whiter teeth, you may want to try oil pulling.
-Oil pulling is very popular right now, but it is actually an ancient Ayurvedic ritual.
-It’s a pretty simple process.
+Oil pulling has become popular recently, but it is actually an ancient Ayurvedic ritual.
 You simply put a teaspoon of oil in your mouth, then you swish it around pulling it through your teeth for about 15-20 minutes.
+The oil cleanses your teeth and mouth by activating enzymes to draw out the toxins.
+You can use coconut oil, sesame oil or sunflower oil.

 Be sure to spit the oil out when you are done.
 Don’t swallow it!
 And spit into the trash or outside in the grass so you won’t clog your sink.
 Then, you can gently massage your gums and teeth with your finger.